ethankeshishian/setup-my-mac/README.md

 # setup-my-mac

 This script is meant to setup my Mac.
-The goal is to provide a setup for homebrew, zsh, Neovim, and kitty.
+The goal is to provide a setup for homebrew, zsh, Neovim, kitty, productivity software, and applications.

 Other features to support in the future:

-- Installing productivity software like Karabiner, Alt-Tab, etc.
+- Installing productivity software: Raycast, Alfred
-    - Don't forget their configs
+- Alt-Tab config, not available
-- Installing personal software like Arc, Spotify, etc.
+- Installing personal software: Rise
-- Changing system settings such as mouse speed, dock show speed, etc.